Capital Investment Advisory Services LLC Reduces Stock Position in Phillips 66 (NYSE:PSX)

-Capital Investment Advisory Services LLC cut its stake in Phillips 66 (NYSE:PSX) by 4.8% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 3,353 shares of the oil and gas company’s stock after selling 169 shares during the period.
-Capital Investment Advisory Services LLC’s holdings in Phillips 66 were worth $288,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Capital Investment Advisory Services LLC lessened its holdings in Phillips 66 (NYSE:PSX) by 4.8% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 3,353 shares of the oil and gas company’s stock after selling 169 shares during the quarter.
+Capital Investment Advisory Services LLC’s holdings in Phillips 66 were worth $288,000 at the end of the most recent quarter.

+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
+Investors of record on Wednesday, August 18th will be issued a dividend of $0.88 per share.
+The ex-dividend date is Tuesday, August 17th.
+This represents a $3.52 annualized dividend and a dividend yield of 4.76%.
+Phillips 66’s payout ratio is -404.49%.

-PSX has been the topic of several recent analyst reports.
-Barclays dropped their target price on Phillips 66 from $95.00 to $88.00 and set an “overweight” rating on the stock in a report on Thursday, July 8th.
-Raymond James dropped their target price on Phillips 66 from $101.00 to $90.00 and set an “outperform” rating on the stock in a report on Wednesday. dropped their target price on Phillips 66 from $126.00 to $95.00 and set a “buy” rating on the stock in a report on Friday, July 9th.
-Mizuho raised their price objective on Phillips 66 from $96.00 to $100.00 and gave the stock a “buy” rating in a report on Monday, May 17th.
-Finally, Royal Bank of Canada raised their price objective on Phillips 66 from $85.00 to $91.00 and gave the stock an “outperform” rating in a report on Monday, May 3rd.
-Four equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-The stock currently has an average rating of “Buy” and an average price target of $87.88.
+Several brokerages have issued reports on PSX.
+Royal Bank of Canada raised their price objective on Phillips 66 from $85.00 to $91.00 and gave the stock an “outperform” rating in a report on Monday, May 3rd.
+Raymond James decreased their target price on shares of Phillips 66 from $101.00 to $90.00 and set an “outperform” rating for the company in a research note on Wednesday. decreased their target price on shares of Phillips 66 from $126.00 to $95.00 and set a “buy” rating for the company in a research note on Friday, July 9th. decreased their target price on shares of Phillips 66 from $126.00 to $95.00 and set a “buy” rating for the company in a research note on Friday, July 9th.
+Finally, Barclays decreased their target price on shares of Phillips 66 from $95.00 to $88.00 and set an “overweight” rating for the company in a research note on Thursday, July 8th.
+Four analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $87.88.

-Phillips 66 (NYSE:PSX) last posted its quarterly earnings results on Monday, August 2nd.
-The oil and gas company reported $0.74 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.14.
-Phillips 66 had a negative net margin of 3.22% and a negative return on equity of 6.12%.
-During the same quarter in the prior year, the business posted ($0.74) earnings per share.
-As a group, equities research analysts expect that Phillips 66 will post 2.09 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
-Shareholders of record on Wednesday, August 18th will be paid a $0.88 dividend.
-The ex-dividend date of this dividend is Tuesday, August 17th.
-This represents a $3.52 annualized dividend and a yield of 4.76%.
-Phillips 66’s payout ratio is currently -404.49%.

 Phillips 66 operates as an energy manufacturing and logistics company.
 It operates through four segments: Midstream, Chemicals, Refining, and Marketing and Specialties (M&S).
 The Midstream segment transports crude oil and other feedstocks; delivers refined petroleum products to market; provides terminaling and storage services for crude oil and refined petroleum products; transports, stores, fractionates, exports, and markets natural gas liquids; provides other fee-based processing services; and gathers, processes, transports, and markets natural gas.